Charles Melville Hays: Death

 Hays was a victim of the Titanic.
-Hays's body was recovered from the waters of the North Atlantic by the Minia, and he was buried at Mount Royal Cemetery in Montreal.
+Hays's body was recovered from the waters of the North Atlantic by the CS Minia, and he was buried at Mount Royal Cemetery in Montreal.
 Two funerals were held for him on May 8, one at the American Presbyterian Church in Montreal, the other in London at the Church of St Edmund, King and Martyr.